National Institute of Technology, Nagaland: Hostels

 NIT Nagaland provides separate hostels for boys & girls.
 The hostels are provided with all the basic facilities a student will need including geyser facility (only during winter), 24×7 water and electricity supply, purified drinking water, water cooler.
 All the hostels are provided with high speed internet facility.
 Adequate bus facility has also been extended for commute of staff and employees staying outside the campus.

 Laboratory

 NIT Nagaland is well equipped with state of art laboratories.
 Each department has its own laboratory and the laboratories are very well equipped with the instruments and the required lab materials.
 Students are fully free to work in the laboratory depending on their grades, even they have the facility to work in the laboratory after closing hours with special permission.

 Annual festival

 Ekarikthin is the annual techno-cultural festival of National Institute of Technology Nagaland.
 It is an event usually held in the month of April every year.
 Ekarikthin is a Sanskrit word which means sharing the same heritage.
 It spans over three days and is the largest techno-cultural fest of Nagaland.
 It provides young nurturing talented youths a platform to show their talents in various cultural and technical events.
 Students from all over Nagaland participate in this event.

+Research and Information Technology

+The Computer Science and Engineering department at NIT Nagaland is research-oriented with faculty specialising in areas including information security, network security, blockchain, machine learning, deep learning, Internet of Things (IoT), image processing, biomedical imaging, and wireless communications.
+The department offers Ph.D. research across specialisations in data analytics, online social networks, mobile ad-hoc networks, multimedia security, and natural language processing.

+The institute has hosted faculty development programmes (FDPs) on cybersecurity and ethical hacking, providing training to engineering educators from across India on topics including vulnerability assessment, exploitation techniques, and digital forensics.

+NIT Nagaland is building a campus data centre, network infrastructure, IP telephony, and wireless network to support advanced computing facilities.
+The campus network includes enterprise-grade security infrastructure including a FortiGate firewall and enterprise antivirus, supporting secure campus-wide internet access and research computing.

+In 2024, top campus recruiters in the technology sector included companies such as Publicis Sapient, Samsung, Jio Infocomm, Oracle, and Zuora, reflecting growing industry demand for graduates from the institute's engineering programmes.